cguardia/substanced_velruse/README.md

 substanced_velruse
 ==================

-Example add on for substanced that allows using velruse for authentication
+Example application for substanced that shows how to use velruse for authentication